Understanding the Role of Mycelium in the Human Body

 Mycelium are thread-like structures comprised of multiple cells and are an integral part of most fungi.
 They play a vital role in nutrient absorption, decomposition of organic matter, and connection of different organisms in an ecosystem.
 But recent studies have also established its presence and functionality in the human body.

-See also Understanding the Benefits of Mycelium Pills
+See also Understanding the Health Benefits of Mycelium Mushrooms

 Definition of Mycelium